 The simplest way of sprucing up your old piece of furniture is giving it a lick of paint, no matter your taste or level of painting skills, all you need is a bit of hard work and imagination.
-However, the type of paint you use and preparation required largely depends on the material of the piece you’re working on.
+However, the type of paint you use and the preparation required largely depends on the material of the piece you’re working on.
 Before you start, make sure you’re in a well-ventilated room and have covered the floor with polythene or old sheet – your landlord will be happy you did not paint the carpets!

 Priming Your Piece

-If the furniture is varnished, you need to remove it completely using a solvent or plenty of sanding; unfortunately, you cannot remove the shiny surface on laminate furniture.
-Some primers tend to stick to surfaces, so you need to create texture with light sanding – use primers designed for difficult surfaces.
+If the furniture is varnished, you need to remove it thoroughly using a solvent or plenty of sanding; unfortunately, you cannot remove the shiny surface on laminate furniture.
+Some primers tend to stick to surfaces, so you need to create texture with light sanding – use primers designed for complex surfaces.
 Using a primer ensures that your paint goes on smoothly on the surface and will not flake off.

-When done, leave the paint to dry, of course depending on the timings indicated on the tin.
+When done, leave the paint to dry, of course, depending on the timings indicated on the tin.
 When dry, you’ll see if you require painting another coating or two, and repeat the entire paint and dry process.

 Adding Special Effects